 Burton P Drayer, MD

-Burton Paul Drayer, MD, is the Charles M. and Marilyn Newman Professor and System Chair of the Department of Radiology for The Mount Sinai Health System and the Icahn School of Medicine at Mount Sinai as well as the CEO of the Mount Sinai Doctors Faculty Practice and Dean for Clinical Affairs.
+Burton Paul Drayer, MD, served as the Charles M. and Marilyn Newman Professor and System Chair of the Department of Radiology for The Mount Sinai Health System and the Icahn School of Medicine at Mount Sinai as well as the CEO of the Mount Sinai Doctors Faculty Practice and Dean for Clinical Affairs.
 He previously served as the President of The Mount Sinai Hospital from November 2003 to September 2008.

 Dr. Drayer’s academic appointments began in 1977 as Associate Professor of Radiology at the University of Pittsburgh Health Center.
 From 1979 to 1986, Dr. Drayer was faculty at Duke University Medical Center where he became Professor of Radiology and Assistant Professor of Medicine (Neurology).
 He is Board Certified in both Radiology/Neuroradiology and Neurology.
 In 1986, he was appointed Chair of the Division of Neuroimaging Research-Education at the Barrow Neurological Institute in Phoenix Arizona where he remained until 1995 and also became Chair of Radiology at St. Joseph’s Hospital.
 In 1995, Dr. Drayer moved to his present Radiology position at the Mount Sinai Medical Center.